ColbyCommunications/colby-wp-react-site-preview/README.md

 # colby-wp-site-preview

-A block displaying information about a WordPress site, using its homepage, featured image and site menu.
+A block displaying information about a WordPress site, using its homepage, it's front page's featured image, and its   site menu.
 Built for Colby College sites.

 [Demo](https://colbycommunications.github.io/wp-site-preview/demo/)